How a jacket and a briefcase shaped a partition love story

 Ms Kaur, 22, travelled across the blood-stained border with her two-year-old brother on her lap.
 In her bag was her most precious possession, the phulkari (embroidered) jacket, a reminder of happier days.

-Torn apart by what turned out to be the greatest mass migration - or transfer of population - in human history, the two landed up in teeming refugee camps that dotted Amritsar city.
-They were among the more than 15 million people who had crossed the new borders.
+Torn apart by what turned out to be one of the greatest mass migrations - or transfers of population - in human history, the two landed up in teeming refugee camps that dotted Amritsar city.
+They were among about 12 million people who had crossed the new borders.

 One day, in the food line, a miracle happened.